 - Ease in managing your investment strategy

-- Improve tax efficiency
+- Improved tax efficiency

-- Required Minimum Distribution (RMD) simplification
+- Required minimum distribution (RMD) simplification

 - Potentially fewer fees